Kaleidophon/quirky-quokka/README.md

 # Environment-related difference of Deep Q-Learning and Deep Double Q-Learning

+This project was conducted for the Reinforcement Learning course of the Master Artificial Intelligence at the University of Amsterdam during the Winter term 2018/2019,

 ## Introduction

 The Q-learning algorithm is known to overestimate state-action values under certain conditions.